-The site, southeast of Gunnison, Colorado, was inspected on June 4, 2012.
+The site, southeast of Gunnison, Colorado, was inspected on June 3, 2013.
 S. Campbell and R. Johnson of the S.M.
-Stoller Corporation, the Legacy Management Support contractor at the DOE office in Grand Junction, Colorado, conducted the inspection.
-D. Steckley, the DOE Office of Legacy Management site manager, and W. Naugle, of the Colorado Department of Public Health and Environment, attended the inspection.
+Stoller Corporation, the Legacy Management Support contractor for the DOE Office of Legacy Management, conducted the inspection.
+D. Steckley of the DOE Office of Legacy Management and M. Cosby, of the Colorado Department of Public Health and Environment attended the inspection.